urbanclap-engg/marc/docs/pages/overview.md

 # Marc

-What is `MARC` all about, and why we opensourced it.
+A framework to build and deploy microservices in javascript/typescript with minimal config changes.
+Marc encapsulates all necessary components for - logging, monitoring, service discovery, caching, db connectivity, credential management, etc. It helps bring down weeks of effort to a couple of hours.

 ## Latest version
-You can check latest version of Marc [here](https://www.npmjs.com/package/@uc-engg/openapi-rpc-node).
+You can check latest version of Marc [here](https://www.npmjs.com/package/@uc-engg/marc).

 ## Features